chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2019-09-07-Configure-Windows-Bastion-Host-with-Terraform-on-GCP.md

 * * *

-[Next lab](/blog/qwiklabs/Build-and-Deploy-a-Docker-Image-to-a-Kubernetes-Cluster), you will be examined the skils for building and deploying a containerized application with Docker and Google Kubernetes Engine.
+[Next lab](/blog/qwiklabs/Build-and-Deploy-a-Docker-Image-to-a-Kubernetes-Cluster), you will be examined the skills for building and deploying a containerized application with Docker and Google Kubernetes Engine.

 * * *